Public market scanner

 Scan CoinGecko top 100 market cap coins that map to Binance USD-M futures, then compare volatility, funding, liquidity, trend risk, and educational grid suitability.

-Educational market scanner only.
+Educational market research only.
 This is not a trading signal, financial advice, or profit prediction.

 Open in calculator